codersbliss/HOSPITAL_MANAGEMENT/README.md

 The Hospital Management System is a comprehensive software solution designed to streamline and manage hospital operations efficiently.
 It covers various aspects of hospital management, including patient records, appointments, billing, and staff management.

-## Features
+## Patients

-- **Patient Management**: Register and maintain patient details, medical history, and appointments.
+- Register , Login and maintain patient details, and appointments.
-- **Staff Management**: Manage staff information, schedules, and roles.
+- Schedule, update, and track patient appointments.

-- **Appointment Scheduling**: Schedule, update, and track patient appointments.
+## Admin

-- **Billing and Invoicing**: Generate and manage bills, invoices, and payment records.
+- Manage staff information, schedules, and roles.
-- **Reports**: Generate various reports for better hospital administration.
+- Add new doctor, new Admin and manage messages.

 ## Installation